kinow/kinoshita.eti.br/notes/autosubmit/autosubmit-cwl.md

   This is different than Autosubmit, and needs some care to guarantee the correct order in the workflow graph of start dates, members, chunks, etc.

+  TODO: Connecting via the status enum; is that the best way?
+        Should we use a commandlinetool instead of Operation, and specify the same script used in Autosubmit?
+        We need to handle other cases in the Autosubmit graph, e.g. SKIPPABLE.
+        Need to support Job Splits.

 requirements:
   InlineJavascriptRequirement: {}